-3.1.2.2 POS
+3.1.3.1 POS

-POS specifies the central position of the region of interest (ROI).
+POS specifies the central position of the spatial portion of the region of interest (ROI).
 The coordinate values are specified in list format (comma separated) with no embedded white space [SSA-8.7.2].

+'''

 Example: POS=52, -27.8

+'''

 POS defaults to right ascension and declination in decimal degrees in the ICRS coordinate system.
 The coordinate system may optionally be indicated to specify a coordinate system other than ICRS.
 When appropriate for the data being accessed the service must support the ICRS and GALACTIC coordinates systems (services for theory data and solar and planetary data for example would be an exception).
-The coordinate system is specified as a list format modifier, with the acceptable values as defined in [XX].
+The coordinate system is specified as a list format modifier, with the acceptable values as defined in STC [STC-Table3].